Gino2525/Fraud-Detection/README.md

 # ID Document Forgery Detection Prototype

-This project is a **prototype system that analyzes an uploaded ID document image and produces a forgery risk report.
+This project is a **prototype system that analyzes an uploaded ID document image and produces a forgery risk report**.

 * Problem understanding